Guide To Chia Seeds: Benefits, Nutrition & Weight Loss

 Ground Chia Seeds In A Coffee Grinder

 Another great alternative to chia seeds in water or milk is to grind them in a coffee grinder, a Vitamix or Nutribullet.
-The point here is to break down the hard outer shellls before actually consuming them.
-In a pulverized form like this, they can also be used in chia seeds recipes like pancakes, muffins, breads and even pasta.
+The point here is to break down the hard outer shells before actually consuming them.
+In a pulverized form like this, they can also be used in chia seeds recipes like pancakes, muffins, bread, and even pasta.

 However, you should know that when grinding, the omega-3s may lose some of their nutritional value.
 That is why experts recommend storing your chia seeds in a sealed glass container either in your refrigerator or freezer.

 Last but not least is the option to eat your chia seeds whole.
 This means eating a spoonful straight - however, make sure to be careful as they will probably manage to find their way somewhere between your teeth.

 In fact, because of this many people decide to either ground them or eat chia seeds with milk or water.
 Now is the right time to start and get all the wonderful benefits.